 My fish ponds – before and after

-Having a house and the history of my home is another book in its self.
 The house was originally a simple plywood house with a steel roof, unfinished inside.
 A main bedroom, bathroom, spare room, open concept kitchen – living room.
-Over time the plywood rotted and was replaced with a plycem board (plywood mixed with cement).
+Over time, the plywood rotted and was replaced with a plycem board (plywood/cement material).

 A facelift with plycem

-And then shortly after I started driving a truck (2013) I got an email that said a tree behind my house had grown so large that it was actually pulling my house in 3 different direction and they believed it was only a matter of time before the house collapsed on itself.
-Given what this house had cost me over the years and that my priority was now saving money for this current bike ride I should have just let the house cave in on its self and worried about a house down the road.
-Unfortunately I was finally making real money and it “seemed” to make sense to deal with this issue now while there was money.
-This would lead to one of my most costly expenses of my life.
+And then shortly after I started driving a truck in 2013, I got an email that said a tree behind my house had grown so large that it was actually pulling my house in three different directions, and they believed it was only a matter of time before the house collapsed on itself.
+Given what this house had already cost me over the years and that my priority was now saving money for my bike ride, I should have just let the house cave in on itself and worried about a house down the road.
+Unfortunately, I was finally making real money, and it “seemed” to make sense to deal with this issue now while there was money.
+This would lead to one of the most costly expenses of my life.

 Long story short.
-The plan was to rebuild the house 4 feet off the ground.
-Three weeks into the project our Canadian dollar tanked to the US dollar (we use to be par and then over night dropped to $.70ish).
-The price of everything when up by 30% and the budget tripled the original estimate and dragged for a few years.
+The plan was to rebuild the house four feet off the ground.
+Three weeks into the project, our Canadian dollar tanked to the US dollar.
+(We used to be par and then overnight dropped to $.70ish).
+The price of everything went up by 30% and the budget tripled the original estimate and dragged on for a few years.
 All I have to say is never build a house unless you are there from the very beginning to the end.
-I could go on and on about this but it would be pointless.
-Needless to say my “nice simple” home is a fancy house.
+I could go on and on about this disastrous mistake.
+Needless to say, my “nice, simple” home turned into a fancy house.

 The kitchen and bedroom

-The other thing, while I have travelled over much of Belize and experience quite a bit there are many things and places I have never been.
-I enjoy my home and farm so much that I am generally happiest there.
-Generally my 2 biggest goals during a visit are to get work done and see as much wildlife and creatures as possible.
-Most all the creatures I can hope to see during a trip actually live on or near my farm so there is actually very little need to travel anywhere but my farm.
+The other thing, while I have travelled over much of Belize and experienced quite a bit, prior to arriving here at the end of my bike ride, I did very little exploring of the country.
+I enjoyed my home and farm so much that I was generally happiest there.
+When coming here on vacation, my two biggest goals during a visit were to get work done and see as much wildlife and creatures as possible.
+Almost all the creatures I can hope to see during a trip actually live on or near my farm, so there is very little need to travel anywhere but my farm.

 Mayan Ruins